pancsta/asyncmachine-go/FAQ.md

 ## What's the origin of asyncmachine?

-It was a [self-research prototype](https://github.com/TobiaszCudnik/asyncmachine) between 2012 and 2019.
+It was a [solo-research prototype](https://github.com/TobiaszCudnik/asyncmachine) between 2012 and 2019.
 There's a [video demo](http://tobiaszcudnik.github.io/asyncmachine-inspector/sample.mp4).

 ## How do I do X/Y/Z in asyncmachine?